JDiegocampos/Task-Master-CLI/README.md

     │ 1  │ Make math homework │ todo   │ 12/11/2024, 09:32:15 │ 12/11/2024, 13:11:10 │
     ╰────┴────────────────────┴────────┴──────────────────────┴──────────────────────╯
     ```
-- **List tasks**: You can use the '-ls' or '--list' command to list all tasks.
+- **List tasks**: You can use the `-ls` or `--list` command to list all tasks.
 You can also indicate the task status 'all', 'todo', 'in-progress' or 'done' ('all' by default) to filter data.
     - Example:
     ```bash
     python TaskMaster.py -ls